 Students in accelerated bachelor's to graduate programs will be assessed undergraduate tuition for graduate level coursework.
-Please see the Bursar's webpages for details.
+Please see the Student and University Billing Office for details.

 Only undergraduate students who have been screened into an accelerated bachelor's to graduate program will be permitted to enroll in graduate level courses.